Cooking With Our CSA

 In just under an hour, this flavorful soup is ready to enjoy.
 Here is how we make it:

 • Peel and dice the carrots and potatoes.
 Add them to the baking sheet.
-In a small bowl, whisk together the grated ginger, garlic, harissa, olive oil, maple syrup, white wine vinegar, and kosher salt.
+In a small bowl, whisk together the grated ginger, fresh garlic, harissa, extra virgin olive oil, maple syrup, vinegar, and kosher salt.

 • Pour the mixture over the vegetables and using your hands or a spoon, toss the vegetables to coat in the mixture.
-Sprinkle with herbs and roast for about 40 minutes, increasing the heat to 400 degrees at the 20 minute mark.
-Roast until the vegetables begin to caramelize slightly and the edges are crisp.
+Sprinkle with herbs and roast for about 40 minutes until the vegetables begin to caramelize slightly and the edges are crisp.

 • Using a blender or food processor, blend the vegetables with 1 to 2 cups of the stock.
 Pour the puréed mixture into a 4-quart dutch oven and add the remaining 4 cups of stock.
 Stir together well to combine.
 Allow soup to simmer 10 minutes to thicken slightly.